tenzin2019/ibm-ai-engineer-course-path/Part-2/README.md

 ---

+## 🏆 Course Completion

+Upon successful completion of all labs, you will have:

+- ✅ Mastered modern NLP and transformer architectures
+- ✅ Built production-ready AI applications
+- ✅ Implemented advanced fine-tuning techniques
+- ✅ Created RAG systems with LangChain
+- ✅ Deployed interactive AI interfaces with Gradio
+- ✅ Gained hands-on experience with enterprise AI tools

+## 🎓 Certification

+This course is part of the IBM AI Engineer Professional Certificate program.
+Complete all labs and assessments to earn your certification.

+---

 **Happy Learning! 🚀**

-*This course provides a comprehensive foundation in modern NLP and transformer technologies, preparing you for real-world AI engineering challenges.*
+*This comprehensive course provides a complete foundation in modern NLP and transformer technologies, preparing you for real-world AI engineering challenges and career advancement in the field of artificial intelligence.*